iTwenty/personal-website/content/posts/05-swiftui-drawerview-p1/index.md

 - We should be able to open/close the drawer programatically
 - Main view should gradually fade as drawer view slides in
 - We should be able to use drag gestures to open/close the drawer
-- Drawer should "interact" with the drag gesture.

-We will discuss more on the last point when we get to it's implementation.

 The public API of DrawerView looks like this -